Travinkel/cds25-tutorial-auth/tutorials/02_authorization.md

 ### Role-based authorization

-It is often a requirement in systems that access to resources are restricted based on role.
+It is often a requirement in systems that the access to resources is restricted based on role.

 The blog application has multiple roles.